 This year-long course is designed to help students master the skills and knowledge they will need to effectively use computers in business and in life.
-Students will learn concepts in computer hardware, computer software, networks and the Internet, and cybersecurity.
 Students will complete various projects in word processing, spreadsheets, databases, and multimedia presentations using Microsoft Office programs.
 Microsoft Office Specialist (MOS) training and testing for industry certification will be offered in this course.
 This course is foundational for students who wish to pursue careers in Business, Computer Science, Cybersecurity, or Information Technology fields.